Echtzeitsysteme/gips-seams-2023-artifact-vm/tutorial/tutorial.md

 ### Problems booting the VM

 - If there are problems when starting the VM, please check if there are any warnings from VirtualBox.
-We reccommend reading them thoroughly and solving them as recommend by the tool.
+We recommend reading them thoroughly and solving them as recommended by the tool.
 - If you get an error stating that virtualization has been deactivated for your system, you may have to activate this feature in your BIOS/UEFI.
 	- If you are using Windows, you can find if virtualization is enabled via accessing the **Task Manager**/**Performance**.
 	![](img/vt-d-windows_edited.png)
-	- If you are using Linux, you can find if virtualization is enabled via the termin:
+	- If you are using Linux, you can find out if virtualization is enabled via the terminal:
 	`$ egrep -c '(vmx|svm)' /proc/cpuinfo`
 	(The return value must be `>=1`.)
 - **Error: Failed to load the NVRAM store from the file (VERR_PATH_NOT_FOUND)**: Especially in newer VirtualBox versions, we found that this error could occur.
 Possible solution (sorted descending regarding effort):